Import Patterns and Lazy Loading

 Optional Eager Imports

 Benchmarks that are required for internal bootstrapping (such as TPCH and TPCDS) can still be imported eagerly at module level.
-This keeps the core API available without increasing the complexity of the lazy loader.
-You can also mark individual LazyImportSpec entries with eager=True (used for lightweight benchmarks such as ReadPrimitives and WritePrimitives) when you want them cached up-front without surfacing hard failures.
+This keeps the core API available without increasing lazy-loading complexity.
+Other benchmarks should remain in _BENCHMARK_REGISTRY so optional dependencies are imported only when the matching benchmark is first accessed.

 Contributor Tips